Community Facilities Direct Loan & Grant Program in Hawaii and Western Pacific

 - Register your organization with the System for Award Management (SAM) if you aren’t already registered.
 The registration is free, but you need to complete several steps.

 What governs this program?

-NOTE: Please select your state in the dropdown menu above to find the state office contact information for this program and speak to a program specialist before attempting to fill out any forms or applications.
-This will save you time in completing your application.
-Please also refer to the application materials listed below.
+NOTE: If state specific forms are not shown above, please refer to the application materials listed below to start the process of applying.
+Please ensure that your state is selected in the dropdown menu above to find the State Office contact information for this program and speak to a Community Programs Specialist before attempting to fill out any forms or applications.
+This will save you valuable time in the process.